Safer sleep for babies

 Babies who need to be given oxygen at home should be sleeping on their backs.
 You may have been told to increase the amount of oxygen if they are on their back instead of their front, but this is still the safest way for them to sleep.

-DOs for safer sleep
+Dos for safer sleep

 • Always place your baby on their back to sleep (not on their front or side).

-• Place your baby to sleep in a separate cot or Moses basket in the same room as you for the first 6 months.
+• Place your baby to sleep in a cot or Moses basket in the same room as you for the first 6 months.

 • Use a firm, flat, waterproof mattress that is in good condition.